Using logical replication to perform a major version upgrade for Aurora PostgreSQL - Amazon Aurora

 Requirements

-You must meet the following requirements to perform a blue-green upgrade:
+You must meet the following requirements to perform this low downtime upgrade process:

 • You must have rds_superuser permissions.

-• Your Aurora PostgreSQL DB cluster must be running the latest minor version available.
-Make sure to apply any minor version updates and patches to your Aurora PostgreSQL DB cluster before configuring replication.
-The aurora_volume_logical_start_lsn function that's used in this technique is built into the highest minor version of each major Aurora PostgreSQL release.
+• The Aurora PostgreSQL DB cluster you intend to upgrade must be running a supported version that can perform major version upgrades using logical replication.
+Make sure to apply any minor version updates and patches to your DB cluster.
+The aurora_volume_logical_start_lsn function that is used in this technique is supported in the following versions of Aurora PostgreSQL:

 • All of your tables must have a primary key or include a PostgreSQL identity column.